-However, with application of the mitigation measures outlined in Section 3.3.2, such as pre-clearance checks and relocation, this impact to individuals is likely to be significantly reduced and/or avoided.
-Additionally, targeted PBTL surveys at the GNWF Project to date were undertaken when environmental and seasonal conditions were optimal (these favourable conditions have since declined), and with additional search effort undertaken in PBTL hotspots, thus the estimated impact to 20 individuals is likely to be an overestimate.
+However, with application of the mitigation measures outlined in Section 3.3.2, such as pre - clearance checks and relocation, this impact to individuals is likely to be significantly reduced or avoided.
+Additionally, targeted PBTL surveys were undertaken in optimal seasonal conditions, which have since declined, and with additional search effort undertaken in PBTL hotspots, thus estimated individual impacts are likely to be an overestimate.

-Most indirect impacts can be effectively avoided or mitigated through implementation of a CEMP and a site-specific PBTL Management Plan.
-However, residual indirect impacts to PBTL associated with shadow-flicker during operation are unavoidable and are therefore accounted for as a residual impact to the species habitat.
-Modelling indicates that 0.20 ha of Known or Likely PBTL habitat receives between 500 and 750 hours of shadow flicker influence per year (equating to between 41.7-62.5 days spread over the year) (Neoen Australia Pty Ltd, 2025), which may represent a potentially significant impact to the species.
+Most indirect impacts can be effectively avoided or mitigated through implementation of a Construction and Environmental Management Plan and a site specific PBTL Management Plan, however, residual indirect impacts associated with shadow-flicker during operation are unavoidable and therefore accounted for as a residual impact to the species habitat.
+Modelling indicates that 0.20 ha of known or likely PBTL habitat receives between 500 and 750 hours of shadow flicker influence per year (equating to between 41.7-62.5 days spread over the year) (Neoen Australia Pty Ltd, 2025) which may represent a potentially significant impact to the species.